devadaviddd/cam-mecanum-robot/README.md

-# DC motor with ESP32
-This is a sample code to work with a DC motor. <br /> The speed is controlled with keyboard input.
-See "MySerial.h" and the function "SerialDataWrite()". <br />
+# Web App Joytick Video Stream With ESP32 Camera
+This is a source code to host the web app interface on ESP32 camera. <br /> In order to see the logic of receiving commands from the web, please visit the source code
+<a href="https://github.com/devadaviddd/mecanum-robot-control">Motor Control</a>. <br />